 Contributions to and from the energy management reserve relate, for the most part, to actual vs. budget performance for consumption and pricing of energy (diesel fuel, natural gas and hydro).
-There are no scheduled (budgeted) contributions to, or draws from the reserve.
-Such activity is performance based i.e. determined based upon overall actual to budget operating performance), as required during the budget recosting or yearend processes.
+There are generally no scheduled (budgeted) contributions to, or draws from the reserve, as such activity is performance based (i.e. determined based upon overall actual to budget operating performance), as required during the budget recosting or yearend processes.

 Energy Management Reserve (millions)

 Thus in 2022-2023, the reserve is anticipated to fall below administrative guidelines and is not considered to be in good standing.